 More and more children of elderly parents who support their parent and their own family’s day-to-day costs are being “sandwiched”.
 They can’t save and their parents can’t survive without their help.
 And if their parents have a major medical issue it can wipe them out.
 A thoughtful use of a HECM can lessen the burden, and the optional repayment can permit the children to fund their parent’s retirement when they have improved cash flow.

 Overall, the HECM is now a useful solution to many financial problems.
-Yes, it can be expensive if heavily used within the first 12 months.
-But these costs reflect the risks associated with those borrowers.
+Yes, it can be expensive.
+But these costs reflect the risks associated with those borrowers and with up to 40 years of possibly no mortgage payments being made on the loan.
 And with proper structuring these costs can be mitigated and reduced.
 Otherwise the HECM costs are comparable to other mortgages, and its features and protections are very unique and valuable.
 There are plenty of solid financial planning opportunities that can be funded with a HECM.

 Would you like to learn more?